top of page

 · Address your own needs (as well as others’) and take care of yourself properly.

-· If offering to help someone (e.g. another creative), be aware of your own motives for doing so: will you feel disappointed if they don’t reciprocate?
+· If offering to help someone (e.g. another creative), be aware of your own motives for doing so.
+Will you feel disappointed if they don’t reciprocate?

 · Ask people what they really need before helping them, so you can work out how best to help.